amorris28/website/content/authors/admin/_index.md

 ---

 Andrew Morris earned his PhD from the University of Oregon in 2022 where he worked in the [Bohannan Lab](https://bohannanlab.org).
-He is a microbiome scientist and bioinformatician who has studied the role of the microbiome in ecosystem functioning.
+He is a community ecologist and bioinformatician who has studied the role of the microbiome in ecosystem functioning.
 His current research focuses on the heritability of the microbiome in humans and animals to understand microbiome-mediated traits.
 He wants to discover how the composition and abundance of microorganisms in an